 (a) The formative assessment may be ongoing throughout the evaluation cycle, but typically takes place at mid-cycle.

-(b) For an experienced educator rated proficient or higher and whose impact on student learning is moderate or high, a formative evaluation takes place at the end of the first year of the two-year cycle.
+(b) For an experienced educator rated proficient or higher and whose impact on student learning is at least expected, a formative evaluation takes place at the end of the first year of the two-year cycle.
 The educator's rating for that year shall be assumed to be the same as the previous summative rating unless evidence demonstrates a significant change in performance in which case the rating on Performance Standards may change.

 (c) The educator shall have the opportunity to respond in writing to the formative assessment or evaluation.